Flong: Types of flong

 The process for making moulds for electrotypes was similar, except that these were made with soft materials such as beeswax or the naturally occurring mineral wax ozokerite.
-The thin electrotype shells had to be backed with type metal to a depth of 8mm make them robust enough for use.
+The thin electrotype shells had to be backed with type metal to a depth of 8mm to make them robust enough for use.

 The papier-mâché flong

 Partridge describes the papier-mâché process thus: "A few sheets of thin paper are soaked in water until soft and then pasted together to form a flong.
 This flong is beaten into a page of type and dried, thus forming a matrix to receive the molten metal, which, when cooled, becomes an exact duplicate of the type page.
 A large number of duplicate casts may be made from the same matrix, either in flat form as required for flat-bed presses, or curved to fit the cylinders of rotary presses."

 The flong was constructed by pasting together two sheets of wetted soft but tough matrix paper and four sheets of strong tissue paper.
 A rice-straw based tissue paper was used for the side of the flong facing the type.

 After making up the flong matrix, it can be kept for several days if kept suitably moist by wrapping in a wet blanket for example.

 The flong slightly larger than the forme was laid over it and then carefully beaten into the forme of type using a brush with stiff bristles.
-Many gentle blows were better to fewer strong ones.
+Many gentle blows were better than fewer strong ones.
 Any hollows in the back of the flong after it was beaten in were filled, either with strawboard or pieces of flong or with a packing compound.
 The flong was then covered with a sheet of backing paper and moved, still sitting on the forme, to a steam drying table.
 Here it was covered with four to eight pieces of soft blanket and pressed down to ensure that the flong stayed in contact with the forme while it dried.
 Drying took six to seven minutes typically, but this depended on the steam pressure.